simonagren/simonagren.github.io/content/posts/2020-02-24--azurebot-nodejs-part1/index.md

 ## bot.ts

 ![bots](./botts.png)
-As you can see the bot class extends activityHandler, and we have two methods that derives from activityHandler:
+As you can see the bot class extends activityHandler, and we have two methods that derive from activityHandler:
 ### onMessage
 ```typescript
 this.onMessage(async (context, next) => {